eastein/lidless/README.txt

     }

 This proxying web instance has some special settings in play.
 It is using the webserver role, which means it will not run in the `default` process: you must run another process with a role argument of `webserver` in order to execute it, using the same configuration file as the other processes.
 It depends on every other process/role that services `camera` stanzas to also include a non-proxied `web` instance to do the actual data access.
 The usage of the `proxy_mode = auto` setting will direct the proxy to load balance non-camera-specific requests and direct the camera-specific requests to the other `web` instance running on the local machine that is in the same `role` as the `camera` that the request is in reference to.
 However, `proxy_mode = auto` does not currently work except over localhost.
 If your worker processes are on a different machine than the proxy process, you will need to use `proxy_endpoint = http://ip:port` instead, and `proxy_mode = auto` isn't smart enough to automatically proxy between mid-layer proxies, so at this time proxying is not a solution for multi-machine scalability.

+## Interchange in a Multi-role System

+If not all of the stanzas have the same role, sometimes information is required in one stanza that is generated in a different stanza; for instance, current ratio information.
+There are 3 ways that this information can be acquired: direct memory access (if the stanza needing the information is in the same python process), ZeroMQ PUB/SUB (this should work inter-machine), HTTP proxy.

+### Direct Access

+This one is the simplest; if the stanza (either `irc` or `web` that's doing serving and has no proxy settings configured) is in the same role, it will just access the data from the `camera` via the Python object that represents the camera processing work.

+### ZeroMQ PUB/SUB

+Setting the `zmq_url` parameter on a `camera` will set up a ZMQ PUB/SUB socket set internal to the camera that allows the inactive instances of the `camera` in the out-of-`role` processes to receive realtime updates on the current ratio.
+This connects with the Direct Access system at that time such that other stanzas will just directly access the latest PUB/SUB interchanged ratio state.

+### HTTP Proxy

+Using either `proxy_endpoint = ` or `proxy_mode = auto`, one `web` stanza can directly request the ratio data for API serving from a different `web` stanza that uses one of the other 2 methods of access.

 # API